RaboliotLeGris/illuin/README.md

 `cargo run -- <ARGS ...>`

 #### Binary
-*It requires to have the static folder next the the binary.*
+*It requires to have the template folder next the the binary.*

 `./Illuin`

 #### Get the options
-## To get the help from the CLI
 `cargo run -- -h` or `./illiun -h`